ronakupadhyaya/Horizons-week-04/day2/yelp/README.md

    property1: String
 })

-module.exports = {
-   User: mongoose.model("User", userSchema);
+var User = mongoose.model("User", userSchema);
-}
 ```

-**We want to use the latter**, because Schemas allow us to define useful functions on top of them, using virtuals and methods (more about these below).
+**We want to use the latter**, because Schemas allow us to define useful additional properties on top of them, using virtuals, methods, and statics (more about these below).
 You will be able to define your properties inside of your Schema just like you normally do.
 When you create your model, just pass in a Schema as the second parameter, like `mongoose.model("User", userSchema)` as demonstrated above.

-Here are some properties you definitely want to include in your **Users Schema**; your choice for their actual property names - just be consistent!
+Here are some properties you definitely want to include in your **Users Schema**.

-- **Display Name** (`String`) - could be a first name, last name, nickname, etc.
+- **displayName** (`String`) - could be a first name, last name, nickname, etc.
-- **Email** (`String`) - email used for authentication
+- **email** (`String`) - email used for authentication
-- **Password** (`String`) - hashed password used for authentication
+- **password** (`String`) - hashed password used for authentication
-- **Location** (`String`) - descriptive location for a User (a bio, of sorts)
+- **location** (`String`) - descriptive location for a User (a bio, of sorts)

+Make sure that all these fields are defined on the `userSchema` before moving on.

 ### Follows! 👫 - `models/models.js (FollowSchema)`

 Follows are awesome, but they are also a little complicated.
-We _could_ choose to add to two arrays of usernames representing followers/users following to _each_ User, but that would mean we would have to update two users every time someone was followed.
+We _could_ choose to add to two arrays of emails representing followers/users following to _each_ User, but that would mean we would have to update two users every time someone was followed.
 Instead, we'll keep track of each User's relationship with another model - the `Follow`.

 Here are the properties you'll want to define for each of your Follows:

-- **User ID 1 (from)** (`type: mongoose.Schema.ObjectId`, `ref: 'User'`) (for this part, order does matter) - the ID of the user that follows the other.
+- **from (User ID 1)** (`type: mongoose.Schema.ObjectId`, `ref: 'User'`) (for this part, order does matter) - the ID of the user that follows the other.
-- **User ID 2 (to)** (`type: mongoose.Schema.ObjectId`, `ref: 'User'`) - The ID of the user being followed
+- **to (User ID 2)** (`type: mongoose.Schema.ObjectId`, `ref: 'User'`) - The ID of the user being followed

-Note that this is the Twitter way of following.
-One can follow the other without being followed.
+(Note that this is the Twitter way of following.
+One can follow the other without being followed.)

+When you add the above lines to your Schema, you are telling mongoose that that field will contain an `_id` corresponding to a document in the `User` collection (called `users` on mLab).
+The string value of `ref` will indicate the mongoose model that was made using the same string, in this case the result of `mongoose.model('User', userSchema)`

 > ⚠️  **Warning:** Careful about creating duplicate follows!
 You should be only creating a new Follows document if it doesn't already exist - make sure you handle this in your routes below.